jdmar3/digital-hegemony/index.md

 ### GitHub

-Analysis scripts and data related to the project is available at [http://github.com/jdmar3/digital-hegemony](GitHub).
+Analysis scripts and data related to the project is available at Github.
+[Follow us!](https://github.com/jdmar3/digital-hegemony/)